veggiemonk/awesome-docker/README.md

 -   [Lando](https://github.com/lando/lando) - Lando is for developers who want to quickly specify and painlessly spin up the services and tools needed to develop their projects.
 By [Tandem](https://thinktandem.io/)
 -   [Vagga](https://github.com/tailhook/vagga) - Vagga is a containerisation tool without daemons.
 It is a fully-userspace container engine inspired by Vagrant and Docker, specialized for development environments by [@tailhook](https://github.com/tailhook/)
 -   [Zsh-in-Docker](https://github.com/deluan/zsh-in-docker) - Install Zsh, Oh-My-Zsh and plugins inside a Docker container with one line!
 By [Deluan](https://www.deluan.com)
+-   [DockerDL](https://github.com/matifali/dockerdl) - Deep Learning Docker Images.
+Don't waste time setting up a deep learning env when you can get a deep learning environment with everything pre-installed.

 ### Garbage Collection